LunaLanguage/luna/README.md

 ## Description

 Luna is a high-level programming language designed to be simple, efficient, and versatile.
 It is primarily written in Python with a small portion in Batchfile.
-Luna aims to provide developers with [...]
+Luna aims to provide developers with Programming Language Development

 ## Announcements